Eurotrash (TV series): History

+The entire series was released on DVD in 2022 by Network Distributing Ltd in a 20-disc box set.
+The set went out of print after Network went into administration in June 2023.

 Content

 Despite being a big budget show (around £400,000 per hour to make) the programme was surreal and had a deliberate low budget feel.
 Bright colourful pop-art studio backgrounds used to be built full size, but in later years chromakey was used with model shots, adding to the comical 'trashy' feel.
 Studio material was shot in Paris.
-Topics covered included rabbit show jumping, singing dogs, 'nude cleaning services', magicians, porn stars (such as Lolo Ferrari) and Europe's very worst (but usually popular in their host country) bands and singers.
+Topics covered included rabbit show jumping, singing dogs, 'nude cleaning services', magicians, porn stars such as Lolo Ferrari and Europe's very worst (but usually popular in their host country) bands and singers.

-The series was voiced by Maria McErlane (who had also appeared in The Fast Show, a sketch show famous for its 'channel 9' segments, a spoof of European TV channels).
+Narrative commentary was voiced by Maria McErlane (who had also appeared in The Fast Show, a sketch show famous for its 'channel 9' segments, a spoof of European TV channels).
 Davina McCall provided English voice translations in series 1.
-In later years Kate Robbins provided voiceovers for the strange continental "stars", which she performed in Yorkshire and other British regional accents and similar quirky anglicised effects.
-Johnny Daukes, former singer and writer with the indie Band FIN in the 1990s, provided male voices in a similar fashion throughout the series.
+In later years Kate Robbins provided voice-over translation for the strange continental "stars", which she performed in exaggerated Yorkshire and other British regional accents and similar quirky anglicised effects.
+Johnny Daukes, former singer and writer with the indie band FIN in the 1990s, provided male voices in a similar fashion throughout the series.

-One issue had an obituary of Lolo Ferrari that was produced and broadcast with a straight voiceover as a mark of respect, this stood out from the usual comic tone of the programme.
+One episode had an obituary of Lolo Ferrari that was produced and broadcast with a straight voiceover as a mark of respect, that stood out from the usual comic tone of the programme.